 4. Angelus Shoe Contact Cement

-If you want to close holes on your shoe tops, it’s crucial your repair isn’t noticeable, so non-staining shoe glue not only lengthens the lifespan of your shoes but make them look good in the process.
+If you need to close holes in your shoe tops, the repair needs to be virtually invisible.
+That’s why non-staining shoe glue is essential for not only lengthening the lifespan of your shoes but also keeping them looking great.

 Pros: